Hiroreco/enreco-archive/recap-data/chapter1/day3/nodes/fauna-c1d3.md

 [We're a reputable business](#embed:https://www.youtube.com/watch?v=menSag1VKTc\&t=178s)

 Her plan was straightforward yet effective: she would boost the jackpot prize with her own funds, start selling hats and other sought-after items, and recruit her Scarlet Wand guildmates to help manage sales in her absence.
-Fauna assured everyone that her lottery wasn’t gambling—because, according to her, it didn’t count, or if it did, it was the only form of that should be [endorsed](https://www.youtube.com/watch?v=menSag1VKTc\&t=571s).
+Fauna assured everyone that her lottery wasn’t gambling—because, according to her, it didn’t count, or if it did, it was the only form of it that should be [endorsed](https://www.youtube.com/watch?v=menSag1VKTc\&t=571s).

 Fauna’s first order of business was to gather materials.
 Along the way, she quickly conquered the *Ocean Temple* [dungeon](https://www.youtube.com/live/menSag1VKTc?feature=shared\&t=5846), which she hadn’t had the chance to tackle the previous day.
 With plenty of resources in hand, Fauna returned to her shop, setting prices just exorbitant enough to not discourage sales and still make her plenty of profit.